 Community Pharmacy Certificate

-Why Sullivan Pharmacy Technician Program
+Why Sullivan Community Pharmacy Program

 - Externships provide students real-life experience working in the pharmacy field.
-Students will complete a minimum of 200 hours of experience during externship.
+Students will complete a minimum of 200 hours of experience during their externship.

 National Certification Exam

-- Students take the Pharmacy Technician Certification Exam (PTCE) through the Pharmacy Technician Certification Board (PTCB) at the end of their externship
+- Students take the Pharmacy Technician Certification Exam (PTCE) through the Pharmacy Technician Certification Board (PTCB) at the end of their externship.

-- Hands-on learning defines Sullivan's Pharmacy Technician Program.
-You'll spend less time in lecture and more time learning how to fill prescriptions, compound medications, and research drug information in our on-site training facilities.
-You'll learn to master these skills in our fully equipped community and institutional simulation pharmacies and our compounding laboratory.
+- “Hands-on learning” defines Sullivan's Pharmacy Technician program.
+You will spend less time in lecture and more time learning how to fill prescriptions, compound medications, and research drug information in our on-site training facilities.
+You will learn to master these skills in our fully equipped community and institutional simulation pharmacies and our compounding laboratory.

-You should be motivated, have strong communication skills, be able to work in a fast-paced environment, possess strong ethics, have the desire to help others and be able to comply with the professional standards of the pharmacy profession.
+You should be motivated, have strong communication skills, be able to work in a fast-paced environment, possess strong ethics, have the desire to help others, and be able to comply with the professional standards of the pharmacy profession.

 - You will collaborate with other students to achieve goals in the pharmacy.

-- Information about all the types of pharmacy settings.
+- Information about all the types of pharmacy settings

-- Pharmacy calculations.
+- Pharmacy calculations

-- How drugs work in the body.
+- How drugs work in the body

-- Sterile and non-sterile compounding
+- Sterile & non-sterile compounding

-- Medication safety.
+- Medication safety

 Find out more information about program successes in graduation rates, placement rates and occupations for this program.
 View Licensure Disclosures by State.